 We’re continuing rulemakings to implement our supervisory program for certain nonbank entities by defining “larger participants” in various markets for consumer financial products and services.
 For example, we released a proposal to identify “larger participants” in the market for auto lending and defining certain automobile leasing activity as a financial product or service.
 We also finalized a rule defining larger participants in the international money transfer market.
 So far, we’ve defined larger participants in the consumer debt collection, credit reporting, and student loan servicing markets.

 We received more than 23,000 comments earlier this year in response to our advanced notice of proposed rulemaking released in November 2013.
 We are considering whether rules governing the collection of debts are warranted under the FDCPA or other CFPB authorities, and, if so, what types of rules would be appropriate.
 Rulemaking might include disclosures or address acts or practices in connection with debt collection activities.
 We are developing a survey to obtain information from consumers about their experiences with debt collectors and are engaged in qualitative testing to determine what information would be useful for consumers to have about debt collection and how that information should be provided to them.

-In the Spring 2014 Unified Agenda, we stated that we expected to issue a proposal regarding the notices that consumers receive each year from their financial institutions to explain the companies’ information sharing practices, as part of our regulatory streamlining efforts.
-We released the final rule in October 2014 .
+In the Spring 2014 Unified Agenda, we stated that we expected to issue a proposal regarding the notices that consumers receive each year from their financial institutions to explain the companies’ information sharing practices, as part of our regulatory streamlining efforts. .
 It provides that financial institutions that restrict their information sharing practices and meet other requirements may post their annual privacy notices to customers under the Gramm-Leach-Bliley Act online, rather than delivering them individually.